ermlikeyeah/ermlikeyeah.github.io/_posts/2018-07-04-leeds-cross-gov-dwp-digital-design-examples.markdown

 ![An animation showing the manual](/assets/dwp-design-examples-1-11.gif)

 We regularly ask if the way we are doing all this works for us.
 We can adapt and change as and when we need to.
+At the moment we are making some solid progress – and it is something we are fitting in around the main work we do.

-So, very recently the gov.uk design system launched.
+So, some of you may know that very recently the [gov.uk design system](https://design-system.service.gov.uk) launched.
 People has asked us, quite rightly, why are DWP Digital doing their own design examples thing?

 I answer because we are part of the gov designer feedback loop.
 Over the years as designers on gov services we have taken stuff from the gov.uk design patterns.
 When we – designers sat in the various gov departments – have found something that works better than what we have borrowed, we have pushed that back into the wider gov.uk work